selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Go with all your heart

-Don't decide if your mind is not clear, under physical discomfort or heavy emotion, wait
+Don't decide under physical discomfort or heavy emotion, wait until your mind is clear

 Embrace uncertainty

+Focus on what is in your control.
+Don't worry about externals.

 Look deeper